 This proposed development is located in the Midtown Livable Centers Initiative (LCI) study area.
 ARC's assessment is that this DRI plan supports the goals of the LCI program and is generally consistent with the existing Midtown LCI plan.
 The development team should therefore collaborate with the City and Midtown Alliance to ensure that the project, as constructed, remains consistent with the LCI plan.
-Likewise, the City and Midtown Alliance should ultimately incorporate any relevant, key attributes and impacts of this DRI into future updates to the Midtown LCI plan.
+Likewise, the City and Midtown Alliance should ultimately incorporate specific key attributes and impacts of this DRI into future updates to the Midtown LCI plan.

-Additional preliminary ARC staff comments, related to water resources and transportation, are included in this report.
+Additional ARC staff comments, related to transportation and water resources, are included in this report.
+No external comments were received from contacted parties during the review period.